bsiever/microbit-pxt-flashstorage/README.md

 pins=github:bsiever/microbit-pxt-flashstorage
 ```

-This extension allows persistent [flash storage](https://lancaster-university.github.io/microbit-docs/ubit/storage/) to be used from blocks.
+Allow persistent [flash storage](https://lancaster-university.github.io/microbit-docs/ubit/storage/) to be used from blocks.

-**Storage is usually erased on reprogramming!!!**
+**Storage may be erased on reprogramming!!!**

-# Getting the size()
+# Getting the size

 ```sig
 flashstorage.size() : number
 ```

+Returns the number of key/value pairs stored.

 # Set a key value pair